 Curatorial, National Railway Museum

-The largest object at the Railway Museum is the 600 class locomotive No. 607, also known as KF-7, and many questions have been raised about why we have a locomotive which ostensibly operated on China’s Railways in the collection.
+The largest object at the Railway Museum is the 600 class locomotive No. 607, also known as KF-7, and many questions have been raised about why we have a locomotive that ostensibly operated on China's Railways in the collection.

 However, this paper shows that scratching the surface reveals a story of political intrigue, family connections, the founding of modern China and the export of British technology and expertise overseas.

 All of this has been made possible through researching the personal archive material of the locomotive's designer Kenneth Cantlie, which presents a fascinating insight into the circumstances surrounding the development of China's railway network between 1929 and 1937, as well as some tantalising insights into its operation after 1949.

 While we know the circumstances of its return to Britain as a diplomatic gift, we know little of its career between 1950 and 1973 when the type was withdrawn from service.
 Consequently, this paper also functions as a call for collaboration to complete the story of a remarkable locomotive design.

 Oli Betts is the Research Lead at the Railway Museum, York, and is responsible for the museum's research profile.
 He is currently researching the social and cultural legacies of the static railway network, the Permanent Way, and the impact of railway accidents on how society viewed technologies.